 Leaders acquire or invent the tools they need to fit the circumstances.
 They let the situation or the problem define the tools or techniques needed, rather than defining the problem by the tools they happen to have available.
-The look at problems as an opportunity to learn something, rather than merely as an opportunity to apply something they already know.
+They look at problems as an opportunity to learn something, rather than merely as an opportunity to apply something they already know.

 So a leader is a tool-finder as well as a tool-maker.
 A leader realizes that unconventional situations require unconventional tools.
-Unlike amateur managers, who let the tools they happen to have define the situation, leaders let the situation define the tools required.

-By itself, a hammer does nothing it was designed to do.
-In the hands of an amateur, expect damage.
-In the hands of a master craftsman, expect superior results.
-No tool or technique can compensate for the inadequacies of their users.
+Of course, no tool or technique can compensate for the inadequacies of their users.
 We are led – easily on our part – to believe that we can buy smarts, or at least buy something that would compensate for our own or others’ incompetencies.
 However, you cannot.
 I cannot.
 No one can.

 A leader is someone who has the right tool for the right task – and knows how to use it.